facebookarchive/swift/README.md

 # Swift

 Swift is an easy-to-use, annotation-based Java library for creating Thrift serializable types and services.

 # Swift Codec

-[Swift Codec](swift-codec/README.md) is a simple library specifying how Java objects are convered to and from Thrift.
-This library is simmilar to JaxRS (XML) and Jackson (JSON), but for Thirft.
-Swift codec supports field, method, costructor, and builder injection.
+[Swift Codec](swift-codec/README.md) is a simple library specifying how Java objects are converted to and from Thrift.
+This library is similar to JaxB (XML) and Jackson (JSON), but for Thrift.
+Swift codec supports field, method, constructor, and builder injection.
 For example:

     @ThriftStruct
     public class LogEntry {